stevetyler/javascript-reference/README.md

 Potential problems:

 *  There’s a risk your code could become a performance bottleneck, so keep as lean as possible.
 *  Not all events bubble.
 The blur, focus, load and unload events don’t bubble like other events.
-The blur and focus events can actually be accessed using the capturing phase (in browsers other than IE) instead of the bubbling phase but that’s a story for another day.

 You need caution when managing some mouse events.
 If your code is handling the mousemoveevent you are in serious risk of creating a performance bottleneck because the mousemove event is triggered so often.
 The mouseout event has a <a href="http://www.quirksmode.org/js/events_mouse.html#link8">quirky behaviour</a> that is difficult to manage with event delegation.